attmme/Wazuh-SIEM-AWS-deploy/README.md

     ![Step 4](assets/0_setting_up/1_vpc/6.png)

-7. Then, select the VPC we previously create and attach it.
+7. Then, select the VPC we previously created and attach it.

    ![Step 4](assets/0_setting_up/1_vpc/7.png)